AAU-Dat/CuPAAL/README.md

 1. Install Storm on your machine, which includes CUDD (**Recommended**, Linux)
 2. Use the supplied devcontainer built on the storm image (Windows)

+## Doxygen
+Please use doxygen documentation for everything created.